CXianRen/DAT105/Lab_2/readme.md

   + doubling the table size for bimodal
   + doubling of the L1 and/or L2 size of 2-level
   + doubling of the table size of combined.

+# Task 2.1
++ run and check performance with different integer and multiper or divider ALU